 Therefore, it is important to think thoroughly and cautiously about deep learning applications and their potential impact to persons and society.
 This includes being mindful of possible harms, injustices, and other types of wrongdoing.
 At a minimum, practitioners must ensure that, wherever relevant, their life sciences projects are fully compliant with local research governance and approval policies, legal requirements, Institutional Review Board policies, and any other relevant bodies and standards.
 Moreover, we offer below three tangible, action-oriented recommendations to further empower and enrichen deep learning researchers.

 First, just as it is a best practice to keep a project-specific or programming-related issue tracker detailing known bugs and other technical issues, practitioners should get into the habit of keeping an active ethics register.
 In this register, ethical concerns can be raised, recorded, and resolved, exactly as software problems are triaged and fixed.
 Because projects using deep learning usually rely on writing code, an ethics register can be a part of the issue tracker in the version control system for the software itself.
 By colocating the two, practitioners can operationalize the concept that ethical problems are “bugs” that must be resolved, not nice-to-haves that can be considered at some indefinite point in the future.
-For practitioners intending to distribute trained models, having an ethics register can also facilitate creating a model card [101], a short document specifying the domains in which the model’s performance was validated (for example, which model organism was used), how the performance was benchmarked, and known limitations and concerns.
+For practitioners intending to distribute trained models, having an ethics register can also facilitate creating a model card [112], a short document specifying the domains in which the model’s performance was validated (for example, which model organism was used), how the performance was benchmarked, and known limitations and concerns.
 Second, to help foster a conscious ethics-oriented mindset, researchers should consider expanding journal clubs to include scholarly and popular articles detailing real-world ethics issues relevant to their scientific fields.
 This will help researchers to think more holistically and judiciously about their work and its implications.
-Third, we encourage individual- and team-level participation in professional societies [102] and other types of organizations [103] and events [104] related to the domains of AI and data ethics as well as bioethics.
-This will encourage a sense of community and intellectual engagement, and will keep practitioners abreast of cutting-edge insights and emerging professional standards.
+Third, we encourage individual- and team-level participation in professional societies [113] and other types of organizations [114] and events [115] related to the domains of artificial intelligence and data ethics as well as bioethics.
+This will encourage a sense of community and intellectual engagement and will keep practitioners abreast of cutting-edge insights and emerging professional standards.

-Furthermore, practitioners may encounter datasets that cannot be shared, such as ones for which there would be significant ethical or legal issues associated with their release [105].
-Examples of such data include classified or confidential data, biological data related to trade secrets, medical records, or other personally identifiable information [106].
-While deep learning models can capture information-rich abstractions of multiple features of the data during the training process, these features may be more prone to leak the data that they were trained over if the model is shared or allowed to be queried with arbitrary inputs [107,108].
+Furthermore, practitioners may encounter datasets that cannot be shared, such as ones for which there would be significant ethical or legal issues associated with their release [116].
+Examples of such data include classified or confidential data, biological data related to trade secrets, medical records, or other personally identifiable information [117].
+While deep learning models can capture information-rich abstractions of multiple features of the data during the training process, these features may be more prone to leak the data that they were trained over if the model is shared or allowed to be queried with arbitrary inputs [118,119].
 In other words, the complex relationships learned about the input data can potentially be used to infer characteristics about the original dataset, which reflects the facts that the strengths that imbue deep learning with its great predictive capacity may also raise the level of risk surrounding data privacy.
-Therefore, while there is tremendous promise for deep learning techniques to extract information that cannot readily be captured by traditional methods [109], it is imperative not to share models trained on sensitive data.
+Therefore, while there is tremendous promise for deep learning techniques to extract information that cannot readily be captured by traditional methods [120], it is imperative not to share models trained on sensitive data.
 This also holds true for certain traditional machine learning methods that learn by capturing specific details of the full training data (for example, k-nearest neighbors models).